rarean/pingidentity-devops-getting-started/docs/README.md

 The goal of Ping Identity DevOps is to enable DevOps, administrators and developers with tools, frameworks, blueprints and reference architectues to deploy Ping Identity software in the cloud.

+>**Note:** These docs relate to the latest tagged version of 1906.
+Tags correlate to 3 repositories: [Docker-Builds](https://github.com/pingidentity/pingidentity-docker-builds), [Getting-Started](https://github.com/pingidentity/pingidentity-devops-getting-started), [Server-Profiles](https://github.com/pingidentity/pingidentity-server-profiles).
+Be sure to use each of the repositories as appropriate for consistency (e.g. append `:1906` to images and use server-profiles that are part of the 1906 tag.)

 ## Why Containerization?

 **Deployments with Confidence** - Maintain all configurations and dependencies ensuring consistent environments.
 Eliminate the "it works on my machine" problem.